Jackbar21/3D_Image_Linear_Transformer/README.md

 # 3D Image Linear Transformer

-In computer graphics, an object is usually represented by dividing its surface into a set of polygons (which are also called faces).
+In computer graphics, an object is usually represented by dividing its surface into a set of polygons called 'faces'.
 Such a set is called a mesh.

 In linear algebra, Linear Transformations can be used to redirect and alter graphical elements (such as vectors and matrices) within a Vector Space.